ApiLogicServer/Docs/docs/DevOps-Docker.md

       > If you already skipped this option, no worries.
 Use __View > Command Palette > Remote-Containers: Reopen in Container__

+Then, use normal development procedures to edit code, debug it, and manage in under source control.

 &nbsp;

 ## Project Files are Local